Lomas de Lachay:

 🌿 1.
 Lomas de Lachay: the fog oasis of the Peruvian coast

-Lachay National Reserve is a protected natural area located in the Huaura province, Lima region, 105 km north of the capital.
-This unique coastal lomas ecosystem transforms every winter thanks to the sea mist, turning the desert into a green blanket dotted with amancaes, tara, and mito flowers.
-It is an ideal destination for hiking, birdwatching, and connecting with nature in a state-protected environment.
+The Lachay National Reserve is a protected natural area located in the province of Huaura, Lima region, 105 km north of the capital.
+This unique coastal lomas ecosystem transforms every winter thanks to the sea fog, which turns the desert into a green blanket dotted with amancae flowers, tara, and mito.
+It is an ideal destination for hiking, bird watching, and connecting with nature in a state-protected environment.

 📍 Location and distance from Lima

-The reserve is located at kilometer 105 of the North Pan-American Highway, at the height of the Huacho district.
+The reserve is located at kilometer 105 of the North Pan-American Highway, near the Huacho district.
 From Lima, the drive takes approximately 2 hours (105 km).
-By public transport, the time can extend to 2 h 30 or 3 h depending on traffic and connections.
+By public transport, the time can extend to 2h30 or 3h depending on traffic and connections.

 ⛰️ Altitude and climate

-The lomas extend between 200 and 800 m above sea level.
-The climate is humid and temperate, with temperatures ranging between 15 °C and 28 °C. Fog is characteristic during the green season, especially in the mornings.
+The lomas extend between 200 and 800 m altitude.
+The climate is humid and temperate, with temperatures ranging between 15°C and 28°C. Fog is characteristic during the green season, especially in the morning.
 In the dry season, the sun dominates and the landscape becomes more arid.

 🌱 Why visit Lomas de Lachay?

 Lachay is one of the most important lomas ecosystems in Peru, recognized for its biodiversity and its role in the pre-Hispanic history of the central coast.
-It offers trekking circuits for all levels, natural viewpoints, and the opportunity to observe wildlife such as the coastal fox, the lomas partridge, and endemic birds.
-Its proximity to Lima makes it an ideal getaway for a day in the countryside or a family hike.
+It offers trekking routes for all levels, natural viewpoints, and the opportunity to observe wildlife such as the coastal fox, the lomas partridge, and endemic birds.
+Its proximity to Lima makes it an ideal getaway for a country day trip or a family hike.

 🚗 2.
 How to get to Lomas de Lachay from Lima?